 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers and created a new topic in the FASB Accounting Standards Codification ("ASC"), Topic 606, and has since amended the standard with ASU 2015-14, "Revenue from Contracts with Customers: Deferral of the Effective Date," ASU 2016-08, "Revenue from Contracts with Customers: Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU 2016-10, "Revenue from Contracts with Customers: Identifying Performance Obligations and Licensing," and ASU 2016-12, "Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients.".
 These new standards provide a single comprehensive revenue recognition framework for all entities and supersedes nearly all existing U.S. GAAP revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity should recognize revenue in a manner that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard is designed to create greater comparability for financial statement users across industries and also requires enhanced disclosures.
 The amendments are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
 Early application is not permitted.
 "The FASB allows two adoption methods under ASC 606.
-We currently plan to adopt the standard using the "modified retrospective method."
-Under that method, we will apply the rules to all contracts existing as of January 1, 2018, recognizing in the beginning retained earnings an adjustment for the cumulative effect of the change and providing additional disclosure comparing results to previous accounting standards.
-Upon initial evaluation, we believe the requirements of this standard will not result in a significant change to
+We currently plan to adopt the standard using the "modified earnings an adjustment for the cumulative effect of the change and providing additional disclosure comparing results to previous accounting standards.
+Upon initial evaluation, we believe the requirements of this standard will not result in a significant change to our results."